 STEM: 2”- 4” long, 3/8”-1 ¼” thick.
 Smooth.
 Solid.
 Often tinted rosy red or pinkish below; yellow at top.
 Sometimes slowly bruising pale blue.

-GROWTH: On the ground under both conifers and hardwood trees.
-May to October.
+GROWTH: On the ground around oak trees.
+June to October.